Monty Python's Life of Brian: Plot

-Brian Cohen is born in a stable next door to the one in which Jesus is born, which initially confuses the three wise men who come to praise the future King of the Jews.
-He later grows up into an idealistic young man who resents the continuing Roman occupation of Judea.
+Brian Cohen is born in a stable next door to Jesus, which initially confuses the three wise men who come to praise the future King of the Jews.
+He grows up into an idealistic young man who resents the continuing Roman occupation of Judea.

-While listening to Jesus' Sermon on the Mount, Brian becomes infatuated with an attractive young rebel named Judith Iscariot.
+While listening to Jesus' Sermon on the Mount, Brian becomes infatuated with a young rebel named Judith Iscariot.
 His desire for her and hatred of the Romans, further exacerbated by his scolding mother, Mandy Cohen, revealing that Brian himself is half-Roman, inspire him to join the "People's Front of Judea" (PFJ).
-This is one of many fractious and bickering independence movements that spend more time fighting each other than they do the Romans.
+This is one of many fractious and bickering independence movements that spend more time fighting each other than the Romans.

 PFJ leader Reg tasks Brian to paint slogans overnight on Roman governor Pontius Pilate's palace, but a Roman officer catches him in the act.
-However, the officer shows more concern with Brian's appalling Latin grammar than the act of vandalism itself, and after correcting the slogan to "Romani ite domum", orders him to write it on the wall one hundred times.
+However, the officer shows more concern with Brian's Latin grammar than the act itself, and after correcting the slogan to "Romani ite domum", orders him to write it on the wall one hundred times.
 Brian finishes after sunrise and is chased by guards before being rescued by Judith.

 Reg gives a revolutionary speech to the PFJ asking, "What have the Romans ever done for us?"
 At this point the listeners outline all forms of positive aspects of the Roman occupation such as sanitation, medicine, education, wine, public order, irrigation, roads, a fresh water system, public health and peace.
 He then outlines plans to kidnap Pilate's wife.

 However, inside Pilate's palace, the PFJ encounters another revolutionary group, the Campaign for a Free Galilee; an argument ensues over who came up with the plan first and everyone except Brian is knocked unconscious, leading Brian to be captured by the palace guards.
-The guards bring Brian before Pilate, but his questioning is cut short when Pilate mentions the name of his friend, Biggus Dickus, and his wife, Incontinentia Buttocks - causing the guards to begin to laugh.
+The guards bring Brian before Pilate, but his questioning is cut short when the guards laugh uncontrollably after Pilate mentions the name of his friend, Biggus Dickus, and his wife, Incontinentia Buttocks.